Hereditary Thyroid Cancer: Part 2

 1. Multiple Endocrine Neoplasia Type 2 (MEN2)

-MEN2 is caused by mutations in the RET gene and is separated into three subtypes:
+MEN2 is caused by a mutation in the RET gene and is separated into three subtypes:

 - Pheochromocytoma (benign tumors of the medulla of the adrenal gland via Mayo Clinic)